Introduction

 i.
 Vitamin K is not transported efficiently across the placenta

 ii.
-Human breast milk has low levels of Vitamin K although interestingly cows milk is not.
+Human breast milk has low levels of Vitamin K although interestingly cows milk does not.

 iii.
 The diet for the newborn infant does not contain green leafy vegetables or plants.